 - Multicultural psychology

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of psychologists, excluding industrial and organizational, clinical, counseling and school psychologists, was predicted to increase by 19% between 2014 and 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of psychologists, all other, excluding industrial and organizational, clinical, counseling and school psychologists, was predicted to increase by 12% between 2018 and 2028.
 Those with doctoral degrees and knowledge in a specialty area of psychology, such as health psychology, can expect the best job prospects.
 All psychologists who work with patients or practice their specialties in individual or group settings must meet the licensing requirements of their states.
-The median annual salary of psychology professionals, excluding the types mentioned above, was $94,590 as of May 2015, also per the BLS (www.bls.gov).
+The median annual salary of psychology professionals, excluding the types mentioned above, was $100,770 as of May 2018, also per the BLS (www.bls.gov).